Is CapTrader legit?

-Whether a financial provider like CapTrader is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like CapTrader is legit a very relevant question one can have.
 After all you trust CapTrader with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider CapTrader reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider CapTrader legit in your individual circumstances.
 We also compared CapTrader with two similar brokers.

 |Broker listed on stock exchange||No||No||Yes|